jsyk/x65/README.md

 **Is there an emulator for PC?**

-No, an emulator is not developed yet.
+Presently an emulator is not developed yet.
-It could be done perhaps based on the CX16 emulator; the CPU emulation has to be extended to 65C816 and new features (registers) available in NORA and in W6100 (ethernet interface) need be implemented.
+It could be done perhaps based on the [CX16 emulator](https://github.com/commanderx16/x16-emulator); the CPU emulation has to be extended to 65C816 and new features (registers) available in NORA and in W6100 (ethernet interface) need be implemented.